yduf/yduf.github.io/_posts/2023-09-16-game-visual-pinball.md

 ### [Fixing & patching](https://github.com/vpinball/vpinball/tree/standalone/standalone#workarounds)

-DMD & vbs script may need fixing to run on standalone or multiscree.
+DMD & vbs script may need fixing to run on standalone or multiscreen.

 VPX Standalone support a _path_ mechanism that allows to override table script with external definition.
 A number of fixes for major tables are already avalaible:
 - [jsm174/vpx-standalone-scripts](https://github.com/jsm174/vpx-standalone-scripts/tree/master/Judge%20Dredd%20(Bally%201993)%20VPW%20v1.1)
 - [sverrewl/vpxtable_scripts](https://github.com/sverrewl/vpxtable_scripts)

 The mechanism is the following.
-- if a .vbs file exist corresponding to the table name, it will be loaded.
+- if a _.vbs_ file exist alongside the corresponding table name, it will be loaded.
 - if a Script folder exist nearby the executable, it will be looked up also for a .vbs file with the name of the table.